Is MegaSporeBiotic Safe?

 MegaSporeBiotic was carefully formulated by a collaboration of microbiologists, doctors, and researchers, with careful attention paid to the safety and scientific rationale of the strains or species used.
 The safety and effectiveness of the strain in MegaSporeBiotic were selected based on results from in vivo studies and well-documented controlled safety trials.

-“B. licheniformis is not a human pathogen nor is it toxigenic.
+The Environmental Protection Agency (EPA) performed the most comprehensive safety review on Bacillus licheniformis.
+The EPA concluded that “B. licheniformis is not a human pathogen nor is it toxigenic.
 It is unlikely to be confused with related species that are.
-However, if challenged by large numbers of this microorganism, compromised individuals or those suffering from trauma may be infected”
+However, if challenged by large numbers of this microorganism, compromised individuals or those suffering from trauma may be infected”.

 In response to cases with adverse events, the EPA and other researchers have reviewed each case of reported illness and have come to the conclusion that B. licheniformis could not be determined to be the causative agent, in the case or simply present in the patient, because the strain is widely found in the natural environment.
 Furthermore, Nithya et al., with the CSIR-Central Food Technological Research Institute, performed a controlled safety and toxicological study with B. licheniformis and found it “safe for food industry applications.”